 Utility and Electrical Safety

 The risk of electrical shock or fire is great after a flood.
-If you weren’t able to shut off your electric main before leaving your home, do not reenter until an electrician has checked for safety.
+If you can’t shut off your electric main before leaving your home, do not reenter until an electrician has checked for safety.
 Likewise, don’t re-plug any electrical appliances that got wet until an electrician inspects them.

 Contacting Loved Ones